hudsonventura/MT5_Docker/README.md

 - **TigerVNC** - VNC server for remote desktop access (port 5901)
 - **noVNC 1.4.0** - Browser-based VNC client enabling access via web browser (port 6901)
 - **MetaTrader 5** - Trading platform with auto-update capability

+# Release Notes

+### 2.0
+ - Change from accetto build to manually created ubuntu + Openbox + nVNC.
+ - From arround 600MB to 500MB of RAM consumption.
+ - Fixed bug where MT5 was not responding a mouse click after some seconds working.